 - Participate in extracurricular activities. - Review your high school class plan.
 Take the most difficult classes you can handle.
-Stay focused on your school work.
-Students are flagged for Running Start (2-year program) and CEANCI/Advance Now at RVC in the fall of Sophomore year. - Do your best on the PSAT assessment. - Consider earning college credit while in high school through Advanced Placement or Dual Credit at RVC. - If available, you may get a chance to take the Practice ACT.
-Do you best as ACT is one of the two widely accepted college entrance exams. - Talk with your school counselor about career options and the education required for those careers and the possibility about job shadowing. - Talk with friends, teachers, and your parents about college and career training. - Explore internships and apprenticeships utilize Career Cruising UNITE. - Enroll in a summer enrichment program.
+Stay focused on your schoolwork.
+Students are flagged for Running Start (2-year program) and CEANCI/Advance Now at RVC in the fall of Sophomore year. - Do your best on the MAPs assessments (fall, winter, and spring).
+These assessments along with yourgrades will determine your course placement for next year. - Consider earning college credit while in high school through Running Start, Advanced Placement or Dual Credit at RVC.
+In order to enroll in the Running Start program, you will need to apply for the program during your sophomore year. - If available, you may get a chance to take the Practice ACT.
+Do your best as ACT is one of the two widely accepted college entrance exams. - Talk with your school counselor about career options and the education required for those careers and the possibility about job shadowing. - Talk with friends, teachers, and your parents about college and careertraining. - Explore internships and apprenticeships utilize Career Cruising UNITE. - Enroll in a summer enrichment program.